Read about some of our dynamic Cultural Studies students, their educational backgrounds, and research interests.

 Mollie has worked with social justice movements that span a diversity of issues (and the globe).
 She spent many years working with a small nonprofit that does diversity education with elementary school students in Oakland, and works hard to create spaces where folks having each others’ backs is the norm, not the exception.
 She is a martial artist and a passionate believer in the wisdom of The Phantom Tollbooth.

-Portfolio Advisor: Susan Harewood.
+Portfolio Advisor: Miriam Bartha.
 Capstone Advisor: Dan Berger.
 Research interests: Nonprofit fundraising and the nonprofit industrial complex, critical race theory, whiteness, queer theory, school-based diversity and antiracism curriculum, outdoor education, spirituality as an entry point to cultural and social transformation.
 Academic background: University of California Berkeley; degree in Comparative Ethnic Studies.